Dasharo/open-source-firmware-validation/docs/concurrent-tests.md

 regular intervals.

-The tool `pabot` allows running robot tests in parallel, all at the same time, but it does not offer any solutions for resource sharing and synchonization.
+The tool `pabot` allows running robot tests in parallel, all at the same time, but it does not offer any solutions for resource sharing and synchronization.

 All OSFV tests share a single very important and required on almost every step resource - the DUT.